spike-18/image-resampler/README.md

-# Supreme Bassoon
+# image-resampler

-**Supreme Bassoon** is a modern Python toolkit for image interpolation and upscaling.
+**image-resampler** is a modern Python toolkit for image interpolation and upscaling.
 It features a command-line interface, benchmarking tools, and a graphical user interface (GUI).
 Built with NumPy, Pillow, Matplotlib, and Click, it is designed for both ease of use and extensibility.

 ![Example input image](examples/cat_1.jpg)